- High growth ambitions. This is essential and not necessarily a given.

 - I have limited life science technology knowledge, but strong experience in software, electronics, RF comms, sensing and related areas.
 Please look through my portfolio to get a feeling for my comfort zone

-- Business model: B2B and B2B2C.
+- Business model: B2B (very rarely B2B2C).
 Never B2C unless I already personally know the entrepreneurial team

 - Deep product technology.
 I do not invest in web or mobile apps, nor service businesses.
 I will invest in a platform, provided there is a clear understanding of the costs of sourcing and supporting both sides of the platform - see CCA/CLV (see above)